Urvin/carTrunkLockCommander/README.md

 > *Firstly designed for my Lifan Smily (Lifan 320) car*

 This is a motor- and wire- protection device for car trunk lock actuator/solenoid.
-When you push the button, solenoid works for 0.8 second and then turns off, independently if you still hold the button or note.
+When you push the button on the trunk door, solenoid works for 0.8 second and then turns off, independently if you still hold the button or not.
-This time is enough to open a trunk and top protect system to work on high-ampere current.
+The time is enough to open a trunk and to protect system to work on high-ampere current.

 ##Component list
 * [SA555 chip](http://ww1.microchip.com/downloads/en/devicedoc/41211d_.pdf) (same as popular NE555 with extended temperature range);